qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Create the hillshade
 -------------------------------------------------------------------------------

 #.
-In the :guilabel:`Layers` panel, ensure that the :guilabel:`DEM_clipped` is the active
+In the :guilabel:`Layers` panel, ensure that the :guilabel:`DEM_clipped` is the
-   layer (i.e., it is highlighted by having been clicked on).
+   active layer (i.e., it is highlighted by having been clicked on).
 #.
 Click on the :menuselection:`Raster --> Analysis --> Hillshade` menu
    item to open the :guilabel:`Hillshade` dialog.
 #.
 Scroll down to :guilabel:`Hillshade` and save the output in your :file:`Rasterprac`
    directory as :file:`hillshade`.
 #.
-Check the :guilabel:`Open output file after running algorithm` box.
+Make sure that the :guilabel:`Open output file after running algorithm` box is checked.
 #.
 Click :guilabel:`Run`.
 #.
 Wait for it to finish processing.

-The new :guilabel:`hillshade` layer has appeared in your :guilabel:`Layers list`.
+The new :guilabel:`hillshade` layer has appeared in your :guilabel:`Layers` panel.

 #.
-Right-click on the :guilabel:`hillshade` layer in your :guilabel:`Layers
+Right-click on the :guilabel:`hillshade` layer in your :guilabel:`Layers` panel
-   list` and bring up the :guilabel:`Properties` dialog.
+   and bring up the :guilabel:`Properties` dialog.
 #.
 Click on the :guilabel:`Transparency` tab and set the transparency slider to
    ``80%``.
 #.
 Click :guilabel:`Run` on the dialog.